 It will also improve your self defense by improving your striking.
 If you want to improve your punching power, it is just a matter of practice and timing, and working these striking muscles specifically.

-ESPN ranked boxing the toughest sport of all in a recent report.
+ESPN ranked boxing the toughest sport of all in one of their reports.
 It considered such categories as:

 - Jumping Rope (with the Boxer’s shuffle)